-Website designed and hosted by Homestead.
-Managed by Dr. Kemi Sanni (Ijebu Washington).
+Website hosted by Homestead: Designed and Managed by Dr. Kemi Sanni (Ijebu Washington, DC Chapter).

 Send Comments to Webmaster

 The Ijebu were the first Yoruba speaking people to have contact with the Europeans in the early 14th century.
 By the 15th century, Ijebu was a highly organized and powerful nation, and defended itself against enemies.
 Ijebu Empire was 2nd to Oyo’s empire in the 15th century.
 Today, it can be unequivocally said that the Ijebu Empire still remains intact and its is the largest ethnic group in the Yoruba land.
 Ijebu as a prime brass importing kingdom highlights the early importance of metalworking in Ijebuland.
 They were the first set of people to manufactured gears of wars in history of Nigeria.
 The Ijebu are the first Yoruba to have invented money made from cowry shells called “OWO EYO”, which was accepted throughout the kingdoms of Yoruba land until the European culprits came and destroy it.
 After that they made legal tender coins called “PANDORA” made from silver materials, which were acceptable throughout Africa and Europe.
 These coins were popularly known as “OWO IJEBU” in Yoruba language.
 The Ijebu nation consisted of 5 divisions: